Holographic massive plasma state in Friedman Universe: cosmological fine-tuning and coincidence problems: Discussions on Einstein cosmological term

 \section{Discussions on Einstein cosmological $\Lambda$ term}

+We end this article by recalling how $\tilde\Lambda$CDM inflation and reheating processes arrive at the condition $\rho_{_{R}}\gg \rho_{_{M}}\gg \rho_{_{\Lambda}}$ (\ref{reheatingend}) at the reheating end.
+We have studied this issue in Refs.~\cite{Xue2023, Xue2023a}.
+Massive pairs' production slows down inflation driven by dark energy, and their decay to relativistic particles leads to the condition (\ref{reheatingend}).

-We end this article with some discussions and speculations on the gravitational (geometric) and dynamical natures of the cosmological $\tilde\Lambda$ term and dark-energy density $\rho_{_\Lambda}=\tilde\Lambda/(8\pi G)$ of the Einstein theory.
-We discuss the dynamical solution to the cosmic fine-tuning problem.
+In addition, we present some speculations on the gravitational (geometric) and dynamical natures of the cosmological $\tilde\Lambda$ term and dark-energy density $\rho_{_\Lambda}=\tilde\Lambda/(8\pi G)$ of the Einstein theory.
+Then, we discuss the dynamical solution to the cosmic fine-tuning problem.